 Raag Bhimpalasi or Bheempalasi is a Hindustani Classical Raga derived from Kafi Thaat.
 It is one of the most ancient ragas and was the standard scale before Bilawal.
 An oft-heard compound raga churned out of Bhim (vast, big) and Palasi (a tree), this has overshadowed both its Janak (parent) ragas.

 Mythically Lord Krishna, the cowherd boy, played this sweet melody on his flute to give a return call to all his grazing cows and cowherd friends.
 As such this raga, exuding peace and assurance, is associated with homecoming and offers a vast canvas for improvisations.
 The universal appeal of this raga has made it very popular in every genre of Indian music; so much so that Bhim and Palasi are almost extinct now.
-Bhimpalasi is also adopted by the Carnatic music stream as Bhimpalas or Bheempalas.
+Raag Bhimpalasi is also adopted by the Carnatic music stream as Bhimpalas or Bheempalas.

 Technical Details of Raag Bhimpalasi